 FP1 tells us we need to think, act and behave in a way that reflects we exchange service.
-The old goods-dominant logic of a one-time value-exchange/sale evolves to a relational approach (FP8).
+When we think in the old goods-dominant logic we focus on maximising the return to us in the exchange.

 The Whos of service-dominant logic

-When we look at who is involved in service-dominant logic, we find there are actors, operant resources and goods.
+When we look at who is involved in service-dominant logic, we see actors (including a beneficiary), operant resources and goods.

 Actors are the entities that are involved in the delivery of the service.
-We don’t talk about providers, suppliers, 3rd parties, B2B, B2C, C2C etc. All actors a resource co-ordinators in the delivery of the service.
+We don’t talk about providers, suppliers, 3rd parties, B2B, B2C, C2C etc. All actors are resource integrators in the delivery of the service.